Subscribe to updates

 Apprenticeship Policy Update

-Proposals for updates to the Apprenticeship Policy are scheduled for discussion.
-These proposed changes aim to incorporate a process for addressing situations where an apprentice is not meeting the standards of their apprenticeship or fails their End Point Assessment (EPA).
-The policy currently requires that apprentices are guaranteed a substantive role upon successful completion, and the amendments will outline the steps managers should follow to support decision-making and maintain accountability if an apprentice does not meet these standards.
+The committee was scheduled to consider proposed updates to the Apprenticeship Policy.
+These updates were intended to incorporate the process for managing situations where an apprentice does not meet the standards of their apprenticeship or fails their End Point Assessment (EPA).
+The report highlighted that while apprentices are guaranteed a substantive role upon successful completion, the proposed amendments would outline the steps for managers to support decision-making and maintain organisational accountability if an apprentice does not meet these standards.
+A new contractual clause was also proposed to clearly define apprentice obligations.

 Grievance Policy Changes

-The committee is set to receive a report on updates to the Grievance Policy and procedure.
-The current procedure, introduced in 2022, is being reviewed due to changes in how grievances are being raised, including the increasing use of AI technologies leading to more lengthy and legalistic submissions.
-The proposed amendments aim to improve procedural effectiveness, with a key consideration being a six-month trial where HR Advisory would undertake investigations for formal grievances, a role currently held by nominated grievance managers.
-This change is intended to improve oversight, consistency, and control of investigation timescales.
+The meeting agenda included a report on proposed updates to the Grievance Policy and procedure.
+The current procedure, introduced in 2022, was being reviewed due to changes in how grievances are being raised, including the increasing use of AI technologies leading to lengthier and more legalistic submissions.
+The report noted an increase in the number of grievances lodged and extended investigation timescales.
+To address these concerns, amendments were proposed, including a six-month trial period where HR Advisory would undertake investigations for formal grievances, aiming to improve oversight, consistency, and timeliness.
+Updates to the Grievance Notification (GN1) form and clarity on the transfer of information to other processes, such as disciplinary procedures, were also planned.

 Wellbeing and Attendance Policy